OpenBoon/OpenBoon/services/wallet/README.md

 Additionally the standard django runserver can be used for rapid development that doesn't require a full deployment.
 More information is [here](https://docs.djangoproject.com/en/2.2/intro/tutorial01/#the-development-server).
+If you would like to use the runserver with a sqlite db so that you do not depend on postgres running you use the `wallet.settings.local` settings file.
+The full command for this is `./manage.py runserver --settings=`

 ### Style Guide
 Unless otherwise noted below this projects adheres to the [pep8](https://www.python.org/dev/peps/pep-0008/)